-The services offered by MSBs are attractive to criminals who want to transfer illicit cash.
-The NRA assesses MSBs as high risk.
-Criminals may use MSBs to transfer illicit cash to move money out of their hands into the financial system.
-The services provided by MSBs can also be attractive to those financing terrorism, who exploit the same vulnerabilities.
-HMRC has provided further guidance on risks within MSBs.
-Note that MSBs require supervision under the MLRs.
-Other sectors highlighted by the NRA and other sources arms dealers property transactions with unclear source of funds transport/logistics businesses legal services art market participants financial services luxury goods market Sectors such as the arms trade are linked with corruption, money laundering or terrorism.
+Risk Red-flag indicators Why Other sectors highlighted by the NRA and other sources arms dealers property transactions with unclear source of funds transport/logistics businesses legal services art market participants financial services luxury goods market Sectors such as the arms trade are linked with corruption, money laundering or terrorism.
 Large property transactions, where the source of funds is unclear, have also been linked to laundering the proceeds of crime.
 HMRC's guidance on Understanding risks and taking action for estate agency and letting agency businesses provides further red flag indicators.
 Firms should also ensure that where overseas entities own UK property, the beneficial owner is properly recorded on the overseas entities register and assess the risk that a client may try to transfer ownership to avoid registering their beneficial ownership.
 Read more about the Register of Overseas Entities here.
 There has been a rise in cases reported in the press where transport and logistics businesses have been involved in modern slavery and human trafficking cases.
-These businesses also have the potential to be involved in in smuggling (e.g., alcohol, fuel, tobacco).
+These businesses also have the potential to be involved in in smuggling (e.g. alcohol, fuel, tobacco).
 The NRA rates legal services, art market participants and financial services as being at higher risk of money laundering.
 You should employ professional scepticism when performing services or analysing the books and records of clients in these sectors.
 Luxury goods markets are a way to transfer value or assets from sanctioned individuals.

-Clients with a changing business, or involved in emerging sectors

-- rapid rate of turnover (e.g., trades for a short period of time, close down and then starts up as a new company) - client is taking on work which is outside its normal range of goods and services - clients that are involved in transactions that don't make commercial sense or involved in transactions where the source of funds is unusual or unknown - the client's lifestyle and/or transactions are inconsistent with known business and personal information - the client has multiple bank accounts or foreign accounts with no good reason - the client has raised funding through crowd funding - the client deals in, or with, crypto currency - the client's business has changed significantly during COVID e.g., opening a new line of business such as selling products or services that may be linked to the pandemic
+Risk Red-flag indicators Why Clients with a changing business, or • rapid rate of turnover (e.g. trades for a short period of time, close down and then starts up as a new company) You should fully understand your client's business and ensure that the client can explain any changes in its business, and that you can verify that those changes are legitimate.
+You should take care involved in emerging sectors client is taking on work which is outside its normal range of goods and services to apply professional scepticism in such circumstances - challenging the client to provide evidence to support the change.
+A client may be higher risk if there is no logical rationale. clients that are involved in transactions that don't make commercial sense or involved in transactions where the source of funds is unusual or unknown the client's lifestyle and/or transactions are inconsistent with known business and personal information the client has multiple bank accounts or foreign accounts with no good reason the client has raised funding through crowd funding the client deals in, or with, crypto currency the client's business has changed significantly during COVID e.g. opening a new line of business such as selling products or services that may be linked to the pandemic